flux-rs/flux/book/src/guide/run.md

 in order to get `flux` to check your code.

-## Developing locally

-You can set the `FLUX_DRIVER_PATH` environment variable to `./target/debug/flux-driver` if you want `cargo-flux` and `rustc-flux` to use the version of `flux-driver` that is built when you run `cargo build`.
-This is useful if you want to run `cargo build` instead of `cargo xtask install` every time you make a change.

 ## A tiny example

 The following example declares a function `inc`